Alluxio/alluxio/docs/en/Command-Line-Interface.md

 ### du

-The `du` command outputs the total size and in Alluxio size of a file.
+The `du` command outputs the total size and in Alluxio size of files and folders.
+If the Alluxio space is unexpectedly over utilized, `du` can help detect which folders are taking up the most space.

-If a directory is specified, it will output the total size and in Alluxio size of all files in the directory ().
+If a directory is specified, it will display the total size and in Alluxio size of all files in this directory.
-If the `-s` option is used, it will output the aggregate size of those files.
+If the `-s` option is used, it will display the aggregate summary of file lengths being displayed.

 By default, `du` prints the size in bytes.
-If the `-h` option is used, it will print sizes in human readable format (e.g., 1k 234M 2G).
+If the `-h` option is used, it will print sizes in human readable format (e.g., 1KB 234MB 2GB).

 The `--header` option will print the header showing what kind of size each column belongs to.
 The `--memory` option will print the in memory size as well.

-For example, if the Alluxio space is unexpectedly over utilized, `du` can be used to detect which folders are taking up the most space.

 {% include Command-Line-Interface/du.md %}